 Specifically the BS ones.
 We all have these patterns in our brains, neural pathways, running the same shit over and over – mainly because our brains are lazy.
 Why dig out a new path in the snow when there’s already one just over there?!

 These old pathways though, repeated stories which have created your sense of self, play on repeat like an old stuck record, way more than you can begin to believe.
 Trust me – I’ve been learning about this stuff for over 3 years now – I’ve practically studied for an unofficial degree in happiness, confidence and self awareness.
-Actually scratch that – I’d gonna go out on a limb and upgrade that to an unofficial PHD – there’s been a metric fucktonne of reading and learning.
-But anyway, it’s no wonder we’re all a bit mad… it’s just that only a few of us have the balls to admit it haha!
+Actually scratch that – I’d gonna go out on a limb and upgrade that to an unofficial PHD – there’s been a metric fucktonne of reading and learning as it’s my special interest aka obsession.

 When we have that fight going on inside us for too long, the pressure can become too much to bear… when you don’t acknowledge that spark inside, that feeling in your gut, your inner knowing, or the little voice that wants the best for us (the one we make quiet by listening to the loud one that sprouts all the BS) your body eventually steps up to the job and tries to tell you you’re off track, that can be in the form of depression, anxiety, something nagging away not right.
 I mean, how awesome is that – all of us, with our own sat nav to guide us the right way… if we only just bloody listened!!!